Payphone (song): Music video

 The music video for "Payphone" directed by Samuel Bayer, was shot on April 17 and 18, 2012.
-Lead singer, Adam Levine was spotted shooting the video, making a call from a Los Angeles phone booth, fleeing from the police with model Bregje Heinen and speeding away in a classic sports car.
+Maroon 5 frontman Adam Levine was spotted shooting the video, making a call from a Los Angeles phone booth, fleeing from the police with model Bregje Heinen and speeding away in a classic sports car.
 It is revealed in the video for Levine's role is a bank worker, he said: "I work at a bank; I have no self-confidence.
 It's gonna be a very difficult role for me to play because I'm a cocky motherf**ker."
-The video for "Payphone" premiered on May 9, 2012 on E! and was released on Vevo on May 10.
+The video for "Payphone" premiered on May 9, 2012, on E! and was released on Vevo on May 10.
 It was reportedly similar to The Matrix, The Dark Knight and Die Hard, and the high-action FPS video game, Payday: The Heist.
 The car used in the video, a custom 1967 Shelby Cobra, was a kit-car hand built by car enthusiast Jim Fletcher from Fresno, CA.

 Synopsis

-The video begins with a flashforward that starts with a beleaguered Levine torching his ride and dialing a telephone number at a payphone.
-Another typical day at a Las Vegas (seen from the decals on the police cars) bank for Levine is shown next, which turns into chaos when some bandits enter and take charge (some of the bank robbers are played by the other members of the band: guitarist James Valentine, drummer Matt Flynn, bassist Mickey Madden and keyboardist, previously a touring Maroon 5 member, PJ Morton) – all of this happens while the song plays in the background.
+The video begins with a flash forward that starts with a beleaguered Levine torching his ride and dialing a telephone number at a payphone.
+Another typical day at a Las Vegas (seen from the decals on the police cars) bank for Levine is shown next, which turns into chaos when some bandits enter and take charge (some of the bank robbers are played by the other members of the band: guitarist James Valentine, drummer Matt Flynn, bassist Mickey Madden and keyboardist, previously a touring Maroon 5 member, PJ Morton, when one robber says, "Get down on the floor!
+Get down!") – all of this happens while the song plays in the background.
 Levine grabs a gun from one of the robbers and threatens to get rid of them.
 He and his female co-worker named Sonya escape, though Levine is shot in the arm, but when some cops mistake him for one of the robbers, Levine tells Sonya to hide in a car and steals an AC Cobra 427 that belongs to Wiz Khalifa to get away from them.
-A car chase follows and when Levine is almost caught by the police, he steers the stolen convertible onto the wrong side of the road and causes a huge explosion, which destroys one of the police cars.
+A car chase follows, and when Levine is almost caught by the police, he steers the stolen convertible onto the wrong side of the road and causes a huge explosion, which destroys one of the police cars.
 When he finally reaches his destination in Los Angeles, he passes by a place where Khalifa, the owner of the car, performed his rap earlier.
 After Levine gets out of the convertible, it also explodes and he enters a booth, injured, with the titular payphone, probably to call for help (it is also likely that he is calling Sonya) – this connects to the beginning of the video.